andrewbiggart/hugo-blog/content/posts/deploy-hugo-with-netlify.md

 There is a theme inheritance algorithm that looks at the array above and create a new theme with theme on the left being loaded first and being the most important and merging the themes on the right into it.
 Hence, I copied the files I wanted to amend into a new folder called `hugo-paper-amended` and made all the changes to the theme there.
 The rest of the theme is then loaded from `hugo-paper` theme.

 ### Styles didn't load
 You might get an error in the console saying that website wasn't served though secure `https`.
 That might be to a possible wrong `baseURL` value set in `config.toml`.
-If deployed already, Netlify automatically supports https, so add your URL to the config and that will solve the problem!
+If deployed already, Netlify supports https, so add your URL to the config and that will solve the problem!

 ## further reading